 What is an adaptation?
-Everyone has adaptations.
-Adaptations can change the way you look or the way you behave.
-Adaptations help a plant or animal to survive the cold, the heat, to find food, to use tools, to hide from predators, and much more.
+An adaptation is a change that develops over time that helps an organism become better suited to live in its environment.
+Every living thing has adaptations!
+There are two types: physical adaptations and behavioral adaptations.
+Physical adaptations changes the way something looks, while a behavioral adaptation changes the way a species acts.
+Adaptations may help a plant or animal survive the cold, the heat, find food, use tools, hide from predators, and much more.

 Dig deeper with our newest game: Arctic Animal Discovery!
 Find the animals on the landscape to learn more about their amazing abilities to survive in their natural environment.